Raise Your Glass

-"Raise Your Glass" is a song by American singer Pink from her first greatest hits compilation Greatest Hits...
+"Raise Your Glass" is a song recorded by American singer Pink for her first greatest hits album Greatest Hits...
 So Far!!!
 (2010).
-The song was written by Pink, Max Martin and Karl "Shellback" Schuster, and produced by the latter two, who are responsible for many of Pink's hits.
+It was written by Pink along with frequent collaborators Max Martin and Karl "Shellback" Schuster.
 The song celebrates the first decade since Pink's debut in 2000, and is dedicated to her fans who have been supporting her over the years.
+It was released as the lead single from Greatest Hits...
+So Far!!! on October 5, 2010, by LaFace Records.

-The song was released as the album's lead single on October 5, 2010, by Jive Records gaining both critical and commercial success, being acclaimed by most music critics and described as a party anthem, and reaching the top-ten in several countries, including the United States, where it became her third number-one single.
+"Raise Your Glass" was released to both critical and commercial success, being acclaimed by most music critics and described as a party anthem, and reaching the top-ten in several countries, including the US, where it became Pink's third number-one single.
 In 2011, "Raise Your Glass" was ranked at number thirteen on the "Top 40 Year End Chart" based on Mediabase.

 The song was featured in a commercial for the 2011 film Bridesmaids, and in the theatrical trailers for the films What's Your Number? and New Year's Eve.
-Selling Sunset star Chrishell Stause and Gleb Savchenko danced the tango to the song on the premiere of Dancing with the Stars.
+Selling Sunset star Chrishell Stause and Gleb Savchenko danced the tango to the song on the 29th season premiere of Dancing with the Stars.

 Background

 "Raise Your Glass" was announced as the lead single from Pink's then-upcoming greatest hits compilation on October 1, 2010.
 The song follows a strong pop style, in much similar fashion to her previous work with producer Max Martin.

-Pink describes the song as a "celebration for people who feel left out from the popular crowd."
+Pink describes the song as a "celebration for people who feel left out from the popular crowd".
 In an interview for MTV, Pink comments on the song: "I don't know if it's going to be huge, but it is new.
 I did three new songs.
 It was good timing.
 I had been on the road for two years and I hadn't written anything and I wanted to write a song about underdogs.
 Instead of going and becoming a cover girl, I kind of just hit the road and pounded the pavement...and became a touring artist.
 You don't have to be popular when you're a touring artist, you just have to be good, and this is a thank you for the fans."